nebari-dev/nebari/docs/source/installation/usage.md

 Once pushed to GitHub, future commits to `main`  trigger CI/CD to redeploy changes the QHub cluster.
-Since the infrastructure state is reflected in the repository, this workflow allows for team members to submit pull requests that can be reviewed before modifying the infrastructure, easing the maintenance process.
+Since the infrastructure state is reflected in the repository, this workflow allows for team members to submit pull requests and perform code reviews before modifying the infrastructure, easing the overall maintenance process.

 To automatically deploy (and to keep track of changes more effectively):
 - make changes to the `qhub-config.yaml` file on a new branch.